Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V
 - **Duration**: 1 round
 You psychically lash out at one creature you can see within range.
 The target must make an INT Save.
 On a failed save, the target takes 3d6 psychic damage, and it can't take a reaction until the end of its next turn.
 Moreover, on its next turn, it must choose whether it gets a move, an action, or a bonus action; it gets only one of the three.
 On a successful save, the target takes half as much damage and suffers none of the spell's other effects.
-At Higher Levels.
-When you cast this spell using a spell slot of 3rd level or higher, you can target one additional creature for each slot level above 2nd.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 3rd level or higher, you can target one additional creature for each slot level above 2nd.
 The creatures must be within 6 *(9m)* of each other when you target them.
 - **Classes**:
 *(Source: TCE, page 115)*